-It lies not in the roar of morning or the whisper of night,
+It is not in the roar of morning or the whisper of night,

 And it cannot be found in stability nor spontaneity, but in eerie melody;

-It is not in the balanced schemes of society or in freedom’s total ferality,
+And it is not in the balanced schemes of society nor in freedom’s total ferality,

 But in the way I spread my wings and burst into flight.